Ray Evans has been considering the role of deacons. How does a church go about appointing them and how does that work in churches of different sizes?

 It is a tough calling working for ‘the family firm’.
 Staff may see a lot of ‘the bad and the ugly’ of church life, more than ‘the good’.
 Church staff will need to abound in discretion, to trust senior leaders especially when they don't know all that has gone into the decisions that may affect them, and to grow in fortitude.
 So they need everyone's prayers, lots of encouragement, and words of appreciation as they share in the spiritual fight that is church ministry.

 1. Pete Scazzero, The Emotionally Healthy Leader (Zondervan, 2015).
 His chapter on ‘Power in leadership’ has some astute observations about the problems which can arise when the boundary between ‘employee’ and ‘friend’ is blurred.
 Worth reading!
-At this point you may also want to check out an earlier post on staff meetings and structures.
+At this point you may also want to check out the earlier post on staff meetings and structures.